jonathanlewell/modernthaifood/site/content/thai-recipes/steamed-fish-with-goji-berries-and-spring-onions.md

 description= "Fish + Goji berries = incredible health benefits.
-Learn how to make my superfood-version of this popular Thai dish." date= 2018-03-21T12:55:08Z draft= false
+Learn how to make my superfood-version of this popular Thai dish." date= 2018-03-21T12:55:08Z draft= false featured_image= "/img/steamed-fish-with-goji-berries.jpg"
 +++

 ## "Plaa neung kup med goji berries lai ton hom"

-{{< figure src="/img/steamed-fish-with-goji-berries-and-spring-onions.jpg" alt="Thai Steamed Fish With Goji Berries and Spring Onions" >}}
+{{< figure src="/img/steamed-fish-with-goji-berries.jpg" alt="Thai Steamed Fish With Goji Berries and Spring Onions" >}}

 You will find goji berries in many of my recipes.
 I have cooked with them for years, long before they became popular as a so-called “superfood.”
 Here they form a particularly important part of the dish, along with spring onions and ginger.
 They add amazing nutritional value, not to mention a welcome touch of colour.